Mina-Sayed/FullStack_Smart-Polling-Platform/README.md

 2. Deploy the `dist` folder
 3. Update API base URL for production

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author

 **Mina Sayed**
 - GitHub: [@Mina-Sayed](https://github.com/Mina-Sayed)
 - Email: minasayed290@gmail.com

-## � Acknowledgments

-- NestJS team for the amazing framework
-- React team for the powerful frontend library
-- shadcn/ui for beautiful UI components
-- The open-source community for inspiration and tools

----

-⭐ **Star this repository if you found it helpful!**